tanzhenyu/image_augmentation/image_augmentation/image/README.md

 | **Sample Pairing** | Linearly add the image with another image with weight `magnitude`. (https://arxiv.org/abs/1801.02929) | ✅ Implemented | Display two random images paired together. <br/> TODO: Write a test that is good enough to evaluate this. | Passing |

 As of now, we're reusing the following image op(s) from the TensorFlow Addons package.
+These op(s) internally make use of `tfa.image.transform` which is implemented using `tf.raw_ops.ImageProjectiveTransformV2`.

 | Image Op Name | Op Description | Equivalent Function |
 | --- | --- | --- |